 Yes!
 The third-party services we’ve mentioned above does offer users the option to remove all of their likes that they’ve applied to other Tweets.
 Unfortunately, it will not remove the likes on your own Tweets.

 Deleting All Tweets

 Using third-party apps, you can delete all your tweets.
-It’s best if you approached this on a computer, but mobile/tablet alternatives do exist as well.
-The aforementioned services, however, offer so much more than outright deleting every tweet that you’ve posted.
+It’s best if you approach this on a computer, but mobile/tablet alternatives also exist.
+However, the aforementioned services offer so much more than outright deleting every tweet that you’ve posted.
 You can actually customize your deletion.

 Have you managed to do what you wanted to do using the above services?
 Did you run into any problems?
 Do you know of any better alternatives?
 Let us know in the comments below, and feel free to add your opinion.